mintustry/duonrouter/README.md

 # preference
 you know what
-im sitting here with my laptop, mashing it to crap content
+im sitting here with my laptop, mashing it to create content